-Assembling parameters determine how read sequences are combined to form contigs during assembly in SeqMan Ultra.
+Assembling parameters determine how read sequences are combined to form contigs during assembly in SegMan Ultra.

-To access the dialog, use Project Parameters.
-If the Assembly section is not already active, click on Assembly on the left.
+To access the dialog, use Project > Project Parameters and click Assembly on the left.

 Default values are shown to the right of the text boxes where you can enter custom values.